Dick Klein (American football)

 Richard James Klein (February 11, 1934 – December 27, 2005) was an American professional football player who was an offensive lineman in the National Football League (NFL) and American Football League (AFL).
 He played college football for the Iowa Hawkeyes.
 Klein played professionally in the NFL for the Chicago Bears and Dallas Cowboys, and in the AFL for the Boston Patriots and Oakland Raiders.

-Early years
+Early life

 Klein attended Schlarman High School and accepted a scholarship from the University of Georgia.
 He played on the freshman team, before leaving school to join the Navy during the Korean War.

 After leaving his military commitment in 1956, Klein chose to join the University of Iowa over other schools.
 He was a teammate of Alex Karras and became the starter at right tackle and defensive tackle.

 The next year, Klein was named an honorable-mention All-American.
 Head coach Forest Evashevski allowed his release with a year of eligibility still remaining, in order for him to join the Chicago Bears in the National Football League.